-It's a cozy garter stitch pattern that's quick to knit and takes only one skein of yarn.
+And it's a cozy garter stitch pattern that's quick to knit and takes one skein of yarn.

-It's also called a bow tie scarf and it's the perfect accessory to keep you warm on those chilly mornings.
+It's the perfect accessory to keep you warm on those chilly mornings.

 In fact this is a nice way to ease into some Fall knitting.

-Or if you prefer you can knit an ascot scarf with lighter yarns like bamboo or cotton which will make it suitable all year round.
+Or you can knit an ascot scarf with lighter yarns like bamboo or cotton making it suitable for any time

-The difference with the ascot scarf pattern is that there's a keyhole or loop at both ends of the scarf and it's much smaller obviously.
+The difference with my ascot scarf pattern is the keyhole is at both ends and it's much smaller and quicker to knit.

-And I do love smaller quick knitting projects because they're perfect for last minute gifts.
+And I love smaller quick knitting projects for those last minute gifts.

 They're nice and portable so you can toss it in your bag and knit on the go.

-The ascot scarf pattern is very simple to make and you'll learn a new way to knit a keyhole.
-It's kind of fun and you can add it to your list of knitting skills.
+The ascot scarf pattern is simple to make and you'll learn a new way to knit a keyhole.
+It's fun and you can add it to your list of knitting skills.

 And the ascot scarf pattern is very versatile so you can easily change the size, width, stitch pattern, yarn and so on to create you're very own keyhole scarf.